-Are you suddenly seeing a large number of "Unknown Devices" appearing in your Circle device list?
+Are you suddenly seeing a large number of "Unknown Devices" appearing in your Circle device list or a device with the same name, but multiple entries and MAC addresses?
 This might be caused by one of your devices using a new privacy feature, a settings change on a Windows 10 device, or some software on the device.

 Why is Circle finding these "Unknown" devices?